mdref/mdref-http/http/Client/Request/setOptions.md

 Set client options.
 See http\Client::setOptions() and http\Client\Curl.

+Request specific options override general options which were set in the client.

 > **Note:** Only options specified prior enqueueing a request are applied to the request.

 ## Params: